Season’s Greetings from the KE team. Click here for our festive opening hours.

 All nationalities require a visa.
 KE will apply for the visa for you and the visa fee is included in your holiday cost.

-Please note that this will be a group visa and will list the names, date of birth and passport details for all members of the group.
-A copy of this visa will be issued to each member of the group in Kathmandu prior to your check-in for the flight to Paro in Bhutan and your passport will be stamped on arrival in Paro.
+Your individual visas will be issued to you in Kathmandu prior to your check-in for the flight to Paro in Bhutan and your passport will be stamped on arrival in Paro.

 If you have a severe allergy please inform the KE office before you travel.
 We will do all we can to help, but we cannot guarantee an allergy free environment on KE trips.
 You will need to carry your own treatment for the allergy with you, as 'adrenaline auto-injectors' are not carried as standard by KE leaders and staff.
 You should inform your leader on arrival of your allergy, and let them know where you keep your adrenaline pen.